Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 Vulnerability Vortex | The Most Exploitable Infrastructure?

-Don’t just take the critique at face value—turn to the experts.
-The U.S. CISA has repeatedly flagged Fortinet products with Known Exploited Vulnerabilities (KEVs), including zero-days actively abused by threat actors.
-From post-exploitation techniques in FortiGate firewalls to widespread attacks on SD-WAN components, these advisories paint a picture of an infrastructure under siege.
+Don’t just take the critique at face value, turn to the experts.
+The U.S. CISA has repeatedly flagged Firewall-based products with Known Exploited Vulnerabilities (KEVs), including zero-days actively abused by threat actors.
+From post-exploitation techniques in some Silicon Valley firewalls to widespread attacks on SD-WAN components, these advisories paint a picture of an infrastructure under siege.
 Would you stake your business’s uptime on a platform that’s a magnet for cybercriminals?
-In a world where ransomware and DDoS attacks thrive on weak links, Fortinet’s track record screams caution.
+In a world where ransomware and DDoS attacks thrive on weak links, Firewall-based solution’s track record screams caution.

 DNS Debacle & Visibility Void | Blind Spots Galore

 Visibility fares no better.
-Fortinet’s monitoring tools are criticized as opaque, like peering through smeared lenses—offering limited analytics that only reveal problems post-catastrophe.
+Firewall-based monitoring tools are criticized as opaque, like peering through smeared lenses, offering limited analytics that only reveal problems post-catastrophe.
 No proactive forensics mean you’re flying blind, unable to dissect pre- or post-event traffic for root causes.

 Enter Nepean Networks, a security-agnostic, MSP-first SD-WAN that’s packet-based at its core, ensuring stable sessions even during last-mile turbulence.
 Launched by Fusion Broadband, it aggregates bandwidth for instant failover, preventing thousands of downtime hours monthly.
 Its cloud-native fabric routes traffic through resilient data centers, mitigating SPOFs with sub-second redundancy and application-aware routing.